Kings Highway safety upgrade

 Future Transport 2056 was released in March 2018 and two of its key objectives will be supported by the program by:

-Upgraded sections of the Kings Highway will target an AusRAP rating of 3-stars or higher, which is expected to have a 60% reduction in fatal and serious injury crashes and help realise the Towards Zero outcome from NSW Road Safety Plan 2021.
+- upgraded sections of the Kings Highway targeting an AusRAP rating of 3-stars or higher, which is expected to have a 60 per cent reduction in fatal and serious injury crashes and help realise the Towards Zero outcome from NSW Road Safety Plan 2021.

 AusRAP is part of a globally recognised Road Assessment Program (RAP).
 It is used to assess road attributes that are known to have an impact on the likelihood and severity of a crash.
 Star assessments range from 1 – 5.
 Road safety treatments such as separation of opposing traffic by a wide median, audio tactile line marking, sealed shoulders and roadside barrier to protect from hazards such as trees, poles and embankments close to the roadside are measures to increase star ratings and improve road safety.